bricaud/graphexp/README.md

 ## Configuration

-To use Graph Explorer, you need a [Gremlin server](http://tinkerpop.apache.org/) running with REST protocol and a *recent* web browser to display the visualization.
+To use Graph Explorer, you need a [Gremlin server](http://tinkerpop.apache.org/) running with REST or websocket protocol and a *recent* web browser to display the visualization.
 On your web browser, just access the file `graphexp.html`.

 If the access to the Gremlin server is not `localhost:8182`, the address can be configured in `graphConf.js`.
+Use this latter file to configure the communication protocol `REST` (default) or `websocket`.

 ![graphexpzoom](https://github.com/bricaud/graphexp/blob/master/images/graphexpzoom.png "Exploration of the Tinkerpop modern graph")